Home > Reviews > Juno Mattress Review

 Is Endy better than Juno?

-From our Fall 2024 tests, the Endy Original Mattress performed better in cooling, edge support, and motion isolation tests.
-Overall, our testers ranked Endy higher on more occasions than the Juno mattress.
+Yes, based on our Fall 2024 tests, the Endy Mattress performed better than the Juno mattress in cooling, edge support, and motion isolation testing.
+Overall, our testers ranked the Endy Mattress higher on more occasions.
+The Endy Mattress also includes a free bedding bundle, a 365-night night sleep trial, and a more sophisticated foam layer construction with a dedicated transition layer — all of which the Juno bed lacks.

 What is the difference between the Juno and Douglas mattresses?